Bok choy is a type of Chinese cabbage. Rather than forming dense heads, these varieties have delicious dark green leaf

 Cool season crop

 Cousin to broccoli, cabbage, and cauliflower, Bok choy (Brassica rapa) is a cool weather crop.
-This means it can be planted in San Jose, California in February, March, and April, and again in September and October.
+This means it can be planted in warm weather regions in February, March, and April, and again in September and October.
 Your microclimate may vary.

 How to grow bok choy

 Bok choy can be seeded directly in the ground, but starting the seeds in little pots, 2 to 4 weeks before it’s time to put them in the ground, seems to have a higher success rate in our area.
 Bok choy needs loose, rich soil.
 This makes it a good candidate for raised beds and containers, where you have more control over soil structure.
 Seeds should be planted 1/4 to 1/2 inch deep, and they should germinate in 7 to 10 days.
 After seedlings are 4 inches tall, they can be very gently transplanted to their garden location.
 Place seedlings 6 to 10 inches apart.
 Plants take only 45 to 50 days to reach maturity, so this is a pretty rewarding crop.

 Healthful bok choy